Share your insights

 Here are some questions

-What are the different inhaler devices available?
+What are the different types of inhaler devices are available?

 How would you instruct a patient on how to use a metered dose inhaler?